Electronic Data Systems: Major clients

 Most of EDS's clients were very large companies and governments that need services from a company of EDS's scale.
 EDS's largest clients included Rolls-Royce plc, General Motors, Bank of America, Arcandor, Kraft, United States Navy, the UK Ministry of Defence and Royal Dutch Shell although General Motors announced plans to move 90% of its IT work back in house over the next 3 to 5 years starting in 2012.

 EDS formed the National Heritage Insurance Company in 1996.
 The creation of this subsidiary is to manage Medicare Part B services on behalf of the Centers for Medicare and Medicaid Services (CMS), formerly the Health Care Financing Administration (HCFA).
-NHIC handles call center, claims processing and payment, fraud investigations, physician enrollment etc. in many states of the US.
+NHIC handles call center, claims processing and payment, fraud investigations, physician enrollment etc. in many states of the United States.

 Another large EDS client is the United States Navy.
 In 2000, they won a contract for the creation of a US$9 billion Intranet linking the Navy and the Marine Corps, which was set to late 2006, but on March 24, 2006, was extended to 2010, adding $3 billion to the accumulated contract worth.
 This initiative is known as the Navy Marine Corps Intranet, or simply NMCI.
 In 2004, NMCI accounted for about 4% of EDS's revenue.
 NMCI has been called the largest private network in the world, with approximately 400,000 "seats".
 EDS provided the network, desktops, laptops, servers, telephones, video-conferencing, satellite transceivers, and overall management of the intranet.